simeonackermann/RDForm/README.md

 `required`  	| Required property, cannot be empty `additional`  	| Additional, by default hidden property.
 Can be added it by clicking an add-button `readonly`  	| Cannot be edited
+'hidden'		| Hide this literal in the form
 `help`  		| Short help text for the property

 Example: